josiegerer/awt-pj-ws2425-analytics-dashboard-1/README.md

 ### **LTI Integration Testing Guide**

 You can test the LTI integration with Moodle either by **using Docker locally** or by **connecting to an external Moodle instance**.
-Below are the step-by-step instructions for both methods:
+Below are the updated steps for both methods:

 ---